-It was important for me, with both schools having a multi-cultural community, that the nature stories were reflective of our diverse world.
-I found it can really help children engage with a story if you can bring in some cultural references either from a location which they find interesting, or stories that have imagery from a culture relevant to some of the class.
+With both schools having a multi-cultural community, it was important for me that the nature stories were reflective of our diverse world.
+I found it can really help children engage with a story if you can bring in some cultural references either from a location which they find interesting, or stories that have imagery from a culture relevant to some of the class members.

 I really enjoyed this ‘world stories theme’ and the children enjoyed stories from as many continents as I could fit into the four weeks!

-Aswell as the outdoor storytelling, pupils got their hands dirty out in nature, went on imaginary journeys across the world, using drama and creative exercises to learn about nature, the environment and to present their learning and express their opinions on the topics.
+As well as the outdoor storytelling, pupils got their hands dirty out in nature, went on imaginary journeys across the world, used drama and creative exercises to learn about nature and the environment, presented their learning and expressed their opinions on the topics.

 Flight of Fancy

-In our flight – themed week we flew over the skies of Khazakstan for “the Magic Garden”, brilliantly brought to life by pupils, a tale of friendship, kindness to animals and the beauty of birds and the happiness brought by a simple garden in the desert.
+In our flight-themed week we flew over the skies of Khazakstan for ‘The Magic Garden’, brilliantly brought to life by pupils.
+A tale of friendship, kindness to animals, the beauty of birds and the happiness brought by a simple garden in the desert.

 Flow Like Water

-I’ve noticed that traditional or indigenous folk tales have a special way of creating quiet in a busy school day or noisy playground, messages are often hidden in beautiful imagery that captures the imagination, such as “The Drop of Honey / It’s not Our Problem”, A tale of the Butterfly effect or how small actions can lead to large consequences, with versions told across Iran, Thailand, Myanmar and more.
-Older children really connected this to some fact cards about young eco activists and it was amazing to hear how engaged environmentally and politically the young people felt.
+I’ve noticed that traditional or indigenous folk tales have a special way of creating quiet in a busy school day or noisy playground.
+Messages are often hidden in beautiful imagery that captures the imagination, such as ‘The Drop of Honey / It’s not Our Problem’ – a tale of the butterfly effect or how small actions can lead to large consequences, with versions told across Iran, Thailand, Myanmar and more.
+Older children connected this to some fact cards about young eco activists and it was amazing to hear how environmentally and politically engaged the young people felt.
 They went on to create mini protest placards and eco slogans / mini performances about people making a positive change in their community.
 Role playing how you can change the world is a great start to get children imagining ways they too can take action in their community.
-I think we have some Greta Thunberg’s of the future in Glasgow!
+I think we have some future Greta Thunbergs in Glasgow!

 The Teacher’s Tales…

 In our final week, the teachers took over, with some inspiring and fun activities supported by our Out to Play resources and myself.
-The classes enjoyed a range of international stories, exciting outdoor adventures and the staff at both schools went above and beyond when preparing their sessions, particularly when we were competing with lots of summer/ end-of-term business and still had classes of isolating.
-Pupils really enjoyed their usual teacher becoming the ‘lead explorer’ for the last week and getting into imaginative play in the great outdoors.
+The classes enjoyed a range of international stories, exciting outdoor adventures and the staff at both schools went above and beyond when preparing their sessions, particularly when we were competing with lots of summer/ end-of-term business and still had classes off self-isolating.
+Pupils really enjoyed their class teacher becoming the ‘lead explorer’ for the last week and getting into imaginative play in the great outdoors.